Go back

 As the old saying goes, “a camel is a horse designed by a committee.”
 The flexibility of a composable architecture is useless if nobody can agree on the best way to use it.
 In organizations accustomed to monolithic architecture, it’s not uncommon for siloed teams or departments to form and operate independently of one another.

-Under these conditions, each team may develop their own idea of what “best” means in terms of functionality, user experience and so on, which can make for a rocky transition to a composable architecture.
-In order to overcome this challenge, and to maximize content re-use, organizations need to break down those silos by clearly defining cross-team goals and making sure departments work collaboratively to achieve them.
-If not, the digital experience you deliver to consumers is likely to resemble a camel.
+Under these conditions, each team may develop their idea of what “best” means regarding functionality, user experience, and so on, which can make for a rocky transition to a composable architecture.
+To overcome this challenge and to maximize content reuse, organizations need to break down those silos by clearly defining cross-team goals and making sure departments work collaboratively to achieve them.
+If not, the digital experience you deliver to consumers will likely resemble a camel.

 The people problem

-Ultimately, an organization’s ability to successfully implement a composable architecture rests largely on its people for it’s not only a technology shift, it’s also a mindset shift.
+Ultimately, an organization’s ability to successfully implement a composable architecture rests mainly on its people, for it’s not only a technology shift, it’s also a mindset shift.
 With a monolithic CMS, all the features are included in the software, but a composable solution is essentially a blank canvas — and it’s up to your people to think through and feel comfortable and confident with how to fill it in.
-Eliminating disconnects between teams is a key part of success in this regard, but organizations also need to have the right frame of mind and right resources on the technical side to build everything out.
+Eliminating disconnects between teams is a vital part of success in this regard, but organizations also need to have the right frame of mind and the right resources on the technical side to build everything out.

 Overcome the pitfalls and go composable with confidence